 This subtitle may be cited as the “Truancy Reduction Pilot Program Amendment Act of 2026”.

 Sec.
 5052.
 Section 7 of Article II of An Act To provide for compulsory school attendance, for the taking of a school census in the District of Columbia, and for other purposes, effective September 19, 2013 (D.C.
 Law 20-17; D.C.
-Official Code § 38-208), is amended by adding a new subsection (c-3) to read as follows:
+Official Code § 38-208), is amended as follows:

+(a) A new subsection (c-3) is added to read as follows:

 “(c-3)(1)(A) By August 7, 2026, the Mayor shall identify no fewer than 10 educational institutions in the District, with students enrolled in any grade 6 through 12, that had a truancy rate greater than 30% in School Year 2025-26 to participate in a truancy pilot with the Department of Human Services (“DHS”) during School Year 2026–27.
 The identified educational institutions shall include at least one middle school.

 “(B) The Mayor shall notify the identified educational institutions of their participation in the truancy pilot at least 10 business days before the first day of instruction in School Year 2026-27.
 The notice shall include appropriate agency contacts, timelines, and procedures for complying with paragraphs (2) and (3) of this subsection.